0xOpenBytes/OpenWeather/README.md

 ### Renaming

-There are some scripts to help rename base to whatever project name you want.
+There are some scripts to help rename OpenWeather to whatever project name you want.

 - Clone the templated repository
 - run `./rename.sh`